Corporation Tax self assessment (CTSA): group relief - general: time limit - late claims - SP5/01 - guidance on

 FA98/SCH18/PARA74 (2), SP5/01

 FA98/SCH18/PARA74 (2) gives a discretionary power to HMRC to extend those time limits.
 SP5/01 (see CTM97060 for the full text) sets out the HMRC approach to the exercise of the discretionary power.
 A decision to accept a late claim or withdrawal may be made by a Grade 6 Technical, Compliance or Case Manager, on their own authority, following the approach set out in the Statement.
-A Grade 6 who considers, on the basis of SP5/01, that refusal is appropriate should refer the matter to CTIS (Technical) for review before formal refusal is made – see ‘Technical Help’ on the left bar of the intranet page.
+(This content has been withheld because of exemptions in the Freedom of Information Act 2000)

 Paragraph 10 of SP5/01 indicates that, in general, the HMRC approach is to admit late claims and withdrawals of claims that could not be made within the statutory time limits for reasons beyond the company’s control.
 The Statement gives examples of such reasons.
 Those examples are intended to illustrate matters that are beyond a company’s control.
 They are not intended to be an exhaustive list.
 Paragraph 11 gives some examples of matters that we would not regard as being beyond the company’s control.